rescawen/reaktor-warehouse-app/README.md

 Assignment brief for junior developer job application summer 2021

 ### User Interface Logic: React
 React is obviously a natural choice for this project.
-I have done multiple projects with it after taking the Fullstackopen course in 2018 and then retaking lately in 2020.
-I have also done an electron project using it.
-The group that I was part for the Software Engineering Project course which is one of the biggest one's for bachelor was also made with React.
+I have done multiple projects with it after taking the [Full Stack Open](https://fullstackopen.com/en/about/) course in 2018 and then retaking lately in [2020](https://github.com/rescawen/Fall2020Fullstack).
+I have also done an [Electron project](https://github.com/rescawen/otm-harjoitustyo) using React.
+The group that I was part of for the Software Engineering Project course in summer of 2019 made one of the most successful project in its history in the form of a [Music Theory MOOC](https://github.com/rage/musiikin-teoria-material) with React.

 ### React component structure